Shopping in the Caucasus: Great Souvenirs from Armenia and Georgia

 Food shopping in the Caucasus

-The first and foremost souvenir, one I brought home heaps of.
+The first and foremost souvenir from shopping in the Caucasus I brought home heaps of.
 In both Armenia and Georgia, the climate allows for cultivation of fruit, especially grapes, peaches, apricots and nuts.
 They are preserved by drying or turning them into “churchkhela” (Georgia) and “Sujuk” (Armenia) and ” t’tu lavash” confectioneries.
 Churchkhela is widely produced in Eastern Turkey, Georgia and Armenia and consists of nuts, usually walnuts, dipped in thickened grape juice, then dried.
 Lavash is a traditional Armenia flatbread, but the fruit variation is a relatively healthy if rather odd-looking sweet, resembling a sheet of leather and is basically a dried and cooked additive-free fruit puree.

 In Armenia, you will find it anywhere near tourist sites, where enterprising locals sell their concoctions.
 I bought some lavash at Geghard and it was excellent.